nat-n/poethepoet/README.rst

 Global environment variables
 ----------------------------

-You can configure environment variables to be set for all poe tasks in the pyproject.toml file by specifying `tool.poe.env` like so
+You can configure environment variables to be set for all poe tasks in the pyproject.toml file by specifying :toml:`tool.poe.env` like so

 .. code-block:: toml